bleroy/3d-junkyard/Atari130MX/readme.md

 In all cases, you should also add some spacers between the board and the plate, in addition to the switches themselves.
 There are holes for 5 fasteners around the main board and the plate:

 * Optimal:
-    * 5 3.5mm screws less than 3.2mm in diameter
+    * 5 3.5mm long screws
     * 5 3.1mm tall spacers compatible with the screws
     * 5 nuts compatible with the screws
 * Good:
-    * 5 3.5mm screws less than 3.2mm in diameter
+    * 5 3.5mm long screws
     * 20 washers compatible with the screws
     * 5 nuts compatible with the screws
 * Fine: